The Problem of Big GIF files

 Another helpful tip is to try and apply a monochrome color to your creativity.
 By doing so, you'll get a custom shade and reduce the number of colors you need to edit to compress the file size.

 - Reduce the duration of GIF animation

-AlienCPA recommended — 10 Formulas for Calculating Campaign Budget in Affiliate MarketingBesides, you can convert the video layer into a smart object.
+AlienCPA recommended — Three creos and a dozens of mistakes: creos analytics for GermanyBesides, you can convert the video layer into a smart object.
 It won't affect your workflow in any way, but it will help you solve the size problem.
 Don't forget that you can also specify the appropriate parameters in the settings.

 If your animation has transitioned, try to make cuts instead of fading.
 It will save you time when one visual element transitions to another without changing the creative message.
 Fading usually involves a large number of frames and colors, and as a result, a large file size.